derek-higgins/aws-marketplace-subscriptions/README.md

 # aws-marketplace-subscriptions
-query aws apis for which marketplace subscriptions are active
+query aws apis for which marketplace subscriptions are active using unpublished APIs